 Electricity

-Repair category 2
+Repair category 1

-Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
+Notes The electrical installation is dated as electrical switchgear appears to be original to construction of the property and may not meet with current regulations.
+Further advice will be available from a NICEIC/SELECT registered electrician.
+It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Further advice will be available from a qualified NICEIC/SELECT registered contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
-The electrical installation is dated.
-Further advice will be available from a NICEIC/SELECT registered electrician.

 Gas

 Repair category 1

 Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.
-Damage is noted to the external meter box.

-42 BALLOCHMYLE AVENUE, AUCH INI ECK